dheis1337/MachineLearning/Machine Learning for Hackers/Chapter3/WRITEUP.md

 data to work with!
 3. **Intuitive:** As I mentioned, even if you have a modest background in probability, a Naive Bayes classifier is easy to learn.
+4. **Great for categorical data:** If you have observations that are characterized by categorical data, a Naive Bayes model is right for you!
+This is really where Naive Bayes shines, because it allows the model to remain as simple as possible.
+If you have numerical data, the data is assumed to be normal, which is a strech most of the time.

+### Disadvantages of Naive Bayes
+Here are some notable disadvantages of Naive Bayes classification models:

+1. **Using new data:** One potential hiccup that can be presented to a Naive Bayes classifier is the introduction of a new class in categorical data that wasn't in the original training data.
+If your classifier is given an observation that is of class x4, but it hadn't seen class x4 during the training phase, it won't know what to do.
+2. **Naive assumption:** This one is probably pretty obvious, but since we make the "naive" assumption of independence among features, it can sometimes lead to poor performance.
+Think about highly correlated features.

+### Takeaways:
+Here are a few takeaways I learned from completing this chapter:

+1. **Keep it simple, stupid (K.I.S.S.):** Naive Bayes classification is a testament to this idiom, and I found a great appreciation for the power of simple models.
+Simple models allow you to be flexible in their implementation, while still maintaining great predicitive power.
+Additionally, simple models help ensure you're not overfitting your data!
+2. **Building models "ground up":** While black box implementations of models are great, they aren't the best for learning the intuition behind a given model.
+Completing this chapter really helped me understand the nuts and bolts of Naive Bayes classification.
+3. **Troubleshooting is always necessary:** This chapter probably had the most errors in it, and I even had to adjust the algortihm a little for it to work properly.
+No matter how advance a data scientist becomes, they will **always** be required to do a little troubleshooting to implement their model correctly.
+4. **The power of probability:** One reason this model is so simple is because it's founded in probability theory.
+Probability is the essence of all statistics, and it's power shouldn't be overlooked when determining how to model data.